What do you think of when you hear the word “prayer”? Usually, prayer is something that most of us associate with religion.

 Pretty amazing for such a simple and unassuming path I’d say!

 Why the Power of Prayer is so Undervalued

-In fact, I will go so far as to say that it’s rarely even written about in the self-help field.
-And I read through a lot of self-help material out there.
+In fact, I will go so far as to say that prayer is rarely even written about in the self-help field.
+(And I read through a lot of self-help material out there.)

-But I think one of the main aversions we have to prayer is our egotism.
+But I think one of the main aversions that we have to prayer is our egotism.
 After all, we are the “do-it-yourself” society.

 Common misconceptions about prayer include:

 - The idea that it makes you a failure (because you have to ask for help)